 WORKSHOP INFORMATION here – Workshops

 The Harvest Full Moon project is an arts and environment-based community project originally created in 2015 by artist Marina Szijarto as part of the City of Richmond’s Artists in Residency public arts programme, in partnership with City Centre Community Centre association.

 Marina works with hundreds of City Centre residents to collectively prepare for and create a participatory community gathering in celebration of the Harvest Full Moon, a time of year to share our connections, good fortunes and harvest blessings.

-This project and artist residency continues this year by featured an exciting range of free workshops and open studio drop-in sessions in September, leading up to the Harvest Full Moon procession and Celebration on Saturday 14th September from 5:30 – 8:30 pm at Minoru park (Bowling Green Road, near the bowling greens and the lakes) in Richmond BC…..and a short walk from the Canada Line final station!
+This project and artist residency continued each year by featuring an exciting range of free workshops and open studio drop-in sessions leading up to the Harvest Full Moon procession and Celebration that have previously been held at Minoru park (Bowling Green Road, near the bowling greens and the lakes) in Richmond BC.

 See the Video about the project here = Harvest Full Moon project video